Everything you need to know about F1 – Drivers, teams, cars, circuits and more

 A Sprint weekend is still a three-day affair with the Grand Prix as the main event, but the Sprint Qualifying session (which sets the grid for the Sprint) replaces FP2 on Friday afternoon.
 The Sprint itself takes place on Saturday (instead of FP3), before Qualifying for the Grand Prix happens as normal.

 The venues chosen for Sprint events are all tracks with great overtaking potential, picked to try and ensure the Sprint is a flat-out, aggressive melee from start to finish.
-Points are on offer, from eight down to one, awarded for the first eight cars to finish.
+Points are on offer, from eight down to one, awarded to the first eight cars to finish.

 How can I watch F1?

 Formula 1 is watched by huge numbers of fans around the world.
-This includes the hundreds of thousands who flock through the gates at each Grand Prix to catch the action in-person and the millions more who follow it from afar.
+This includes the hundreds of thousands who flock through the gates at each Grand Prix weekend to catch the action in-person and the millions more who follow it from afar.

-If you’re planning on going to a Grand Prix yourself, a wide range of packages to suit different needs and budgets are available via our official F1 Tickets, F1 Hospitality and F1 Experiences portals.
+If you’re planning on going to a Grand Prix yourself, a wide range of packages to suit different needs and budgets are available via the official F1 Tickets, F1 Hospitality and F1 Experiences portals.

-Alongside this, our F1 TV Pro subscriptions give you access to live coverage of every session at every Grand Prix weekend (in selected territories), along with a comprehensive back catalogue of historic races, documentaries and shows.
+Our F1 TV Pro subscriptions give you access to live coverage of every session at every Grand Prix weekend (in selected territories), along with a comprehensive back catalogue of historic races, documentaries and shows.

 Why is it called Formula 1?